I like these two DIY matcha face masks a lot.

 Add lavender essential oil and vitamin E.

-The last thing is to add the preservative.
+The last thing is to add a preservative.
 Stir or whisk until all the ingredients are well incorporated.

 Transfer to an sterilized container and store in a cool, dark place.